aspose-note/Aspose.Note-Documentation/net/developer-guide/loading-saving-and-converting/create-and-load-a-onenote-document/_index.md

 {{% alert color="primary" %}}

 Aspose.Note API supports loading Microsoft.Note documents using its Document Object Model.
 It supports loading Microsoft OneNote 2010, 2013 and OneNote Online (SharePoint) file formats.
-It provides support for .One as well as .onetoc2 file formats.
+It provides support for .one as well as .onetoc2 file formats.

 {{% /alert %}}
 ## **Create a OneNote and Save into HTML Format**
-Aspose.Note supports creating OneNote file and then saving it into HTML file format.
+Aspose.Note supports creating a OneNote file and then saving it into HTML file format.
 To use this feature, import the Aspose.Note.Saving namespace into your application project.
 It has numerous valuable classes for rendering, for example, HtmlSaveOptions, ImageSaveOptions, PdfSaveOptions, and SaveOptions.

-Aspose.Note for .NET offers the [Document](/pages/createpage.action?spaceKey=notenet&title=Aspose.Note.Document+Class&linkCreation=true&fromPageId=19103971) class that represents a OneNote file.
+Aspose.Note for .NET offers the [Document](https://apireference.aspose.com/note/net/aspose.note/document) class that represents a OneNote file.
 The Document class exposes the Save method that can be called to convert the OneNote file into the HTML file format.
-The [HtmlSaveOptions](/pages/createpage.action?spaceKey=notenet&title=Aspose.Note.Saving.HtmlSaveOptions+Class&linkCreation=true&fromPageId=19103971) class provides options for creating HTML file, such as PageIndex, PageCount, SaveFormat and others.
+The [HtmlSaveOptions](https://apireference.aspose.com/note/net/aspose.note.saving/htmlsaveoptions) class provides options for creating HTML file, such as PageIndex, PageCount, SaveFormat and others.
 ### **Creating a OneNote Document and Saving into HTML using the Default Options**
 The following code example demonstrates how to create a OneNote and save into the HTML using the default options.